Mini-Conf/Mini-Conf/archive/sitedata/2023/highlights.md

 - Edward Choi of KAIST
 - Harvineet Singh of New York University
 ##### **Doctoral Symposium Chair**
-- Tom Hartvigsen of MIT -->
+- Tom Hartvigsen of MIT

+### Sponsors
+Thank you to our 2023 sponsors:

+- ApolloMed
+- Dandelion Health
+- Genentech
+- Apple
+- Sage BioNetworks
+- AITRICS